MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 - Logs are collected when a cluster is only partly registered.
 - Logs are collected for issues not related to registration failures.

-To explore additional log collection methods in Azure Stack HCI and understand when to use them, see [Diagnostics](../concepts/observability.md#diagnostics).
+To explore other log collection methods in Azure Stack HCI and understand when to use them, see [Diagnostics](../concepts/observability.md#diagnostics).

 ## Prerequisites